alfonsocv12/aceme_secret_algo/readme.md

 # Acme Router Program

-This is a CLI program build for acme inc. to select the most sutable driver to the best sutable route
+This is a CLI program built for acme inc. to select the most suitable driver to the best suitable route

 ## Requirements

 * python3

-Keep in mind that this CLI application has been build using linux/macos its possible that some errors could be encounter while using un Windows systems
+Keep in mind that this CLI application has been built using Linux/macOS its possible that some errors could be encountered while using a Windows systems

 ## How to use it